dainsaint/dainsaint.com/src/pages/games.md

 <!-- tk -->

-When you change what it means to win, you change how you play.
+When you change what it means to win, you change how you play the game.
+{.lede}

 * some quick thoughts on game design — digital and otherwise
 * gotta have fun